RedHatNordicsSA/learnlinux/lab-0/README.md

 Run below commands:
 ```
-echo "I still do not like broccoli" >secrets
+echo "I still do not like broccoli" >secret
 ```

 Expected output: